bluelibs/bluelibs/packages/x-bundle/DOCUMENTATION.md

 ### Caching

+In order to improve your app's performance, you can use our caching:

 #### Usage

-in order to improve your app's performance, you can use our caching: inside your resolver, use the cache Executor and feed it the chain of functions as an array,
+Inside your resolver, use the cache Executor and feed it the chain of functions as an array,

 ```ts
 {